crabmusket/deno_assemblyscript_example/README.md

 **Direct imports**

-Deno allows you to import a WASM module as an ES module:
+Deno allows you to import a Wasm module as an ES module:

 ```typescript
 import { fib } from "./assembly/fib.standalone.wasm";